HyperTag/documentation/v2/clickstream/sources/httpapi.md

 ```

 ##### Max Request Size
 There is a maximum of 15KB per call (our batch endpoint accepts a maximum of 500KB per batch and 15KB per call).
-HTTP Tracking API will respond with 413 request entity to large if these limits are exceeded.
+HTTP Tracking API will respond with 413 request entity too large if these limits are exceeded.

 ### Calls in HTTP API